AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-scheduling/assignments-regardless-of-role-or-group-scheduling-areas.md

 >[!CAUTION]
 >
 >
 > <span class="preview">The information in this article refers to the Adobe Workfront's Scheduling tools.
-The Scheduling areas have been removed from the Preview environment and will be removed from the Production environment on **November 10, 2022**. </span>
+The Scheduling areas have been removed from the Preview environment and will be removed from the Production environment in **January, 2023**. </span>
-> <span class="preview"> Instead, you can schedule resources in the Workload Balancer. </span>
+> <span class="preview"> Instead, you can schedule resources in the Workload Balancer.</span>
 >
 >* <span class="preview"> For information about scheduling resources using the Workload Balancer, see the section [The Workload Balancer](../../resource-mgmt/workload-balancer/workload-balancer.md).</span>
 >